jrdukes/pagination-filter/README.md

 ## Requirements

-- [x] Use the filters-example.html file to guide your decision making.
-Using progressive enhancement, your work should affect the index.html file.

 - [x] Since only 10 students should be shown at a time, your programming needs to calculate the number of pages needed and add the appropriate number of links to the bottom of the page.

 - [x] Hide all but the first 10 students when the page loads.